-1. Transferable units from community or junior colleges .
-70 2.
-Transferable units from a four-year university or college, or from a combination of two- and four-year institutions for degrees requiring 12 units .
-90 3.
-From credit by examination .
-30 4.
-From extension and correspondence courses .
-24 5.
-From credit/no credit courses .
-36 6.
-From internship course (
+1. Transferable units from community or junior colleges70) 2.
+Transferable units from a four-year university or college, or from a combination of two- and four-year institutions for degrees requiring 120 units90) 3.
+From credit by examination) 4.
+From extension and correspondence courses 1 5.
+From credit/no credit courses 5 6.
+From internship course 5 7.
+From independent study courses) 8.
+From tutorial courses.
+3